opendatasoft/ods-documentation-landing-page/ods-tutorial/source/dashboard_modules/how_to_hide_or_show_widgets.rst

 .. rst-class:: block-step

-    5 + Before diving into AngularJS directives and expressions, let's choose our 2nd option visualization: the one that will only be displayed if the filter is used, replacing the default visualization that became useless.
+    5 + Before diving into AngularJS directives and expressions, let's add the widget code of our 2nd option visualization, right below the first one.
 Here, we chose to display a column chart representing the top 10 of the best universities in the ranking.
 For each university, the chart shows their average score.
 Keep in mind that this chart will only be displayed when the filter is used, meaning that the new 2nd option chart will always show the top 10 universities per chosen country.
-Put the code of that new chart right below the first chart, above the facet widget.

 .. admonition:: Important
    :class: important

-   Don't forget to clean the code and to replace the context name with the one we declared earlier (see step 3).
+   Don't forget to clean the code and to replace the context name with the one we declared earlier (see step 2).

 .. code-block:: html